EXPANDING OUR REACH FOR GOD’S GLORY

 Are these good prices for the two properties?

-It should be noted, however, that the potential to purchase a building for Shawnee Mission at a price point relatively close to what we had planned to spend for only land represents a tremendous savings.
+It should also be noted that this purchase price for the Shawnee building is relatively close to what we had planned to spend for only land for that location.
+This represents a tremendous savings.

 Did you consider leasing rather than buying the buildings?

 Yes.
-Although leasing is not an option for the Downtown property, for the Shawnee property we ran several leasing scenarios through a net present value analysis.
-Purchasing is the better financial option in this situation.
+Although leasing is not an option for the Downtown property, it was a possibility at the Shawnee property.
+However, after assessing several leasing scenarios, we concluded that purchasing was a far better financial option in this situation.

 This seems like a lot of money.
 How will we pay for this?